FAQs

 What are the best exercises after 50?

-The best exercises after 50 are the ones you can perform safely, consistently, and progressively.
-Walking is excellent, but the strongest healthy ageing programs usually also include resistance exercises, balance drills, sit-to-stand work, step-ups, carrying tasks, and flexibility or mobility exercises.
+The best exercises after 50 are the ones you can perform safely, consistently and progressively.
+Walking is excellent, but a stronger healthy ageing program usually also includes resistance exercises, balance drills, sit-to-stand work, step-ups, carrying tasks, and flexibility or mobility exercises.

-Great options may include bodyweight squats to a chair, light dumbbell or band exercises, stair walking, cycling, swimming, heel raises, single-leg balance drills, and core control exercises.
+Useful options may include chair squats, heel raises, light dumbbell or band exercises, stair walking, cycling, swimming, supported single-leg balance, and simple core control exercises.
 If motivation or confidence is an issue, supervised exercise often helps people stay consistent and progress more effectively.

 When should you slow down or get checked?